Big-Life-Lab/PHES-ODM/README.md

 - **[Report templates](https://osf.io/ab9se/)**: Excel templates to report or store ODM data in the 'long' format.

-- **[Dictionary as Excel file]((https://osf.io/ab9se/)**: The Excel version of the dictionary.
+- **[Dictionary as an Excel file](https://osf.io/ab9se/)**: The Excel version of the dictionary.
 There are worksheets for each dictionary look-up table.

 - **[ODM validation toolkit](https://validate-docs.phes-odm.org)**: Ensure your ODM data is complete and interoperable.
 You can check whether your data meets the ODM dictionary format.